catohaste/POMDP/README.md

 - the number of trials
 - the number of reward blocks
-- options for reward blocks ('right','left' or 'none')
+- options for reward blocks ('right','left' or 'none', where 'none' is optional)
 - stimulus values

 ## The model